-About two thirds of women who go through menopause will experience these symptoms as well as tiredness, losing bone density, and gaining weight.
+About two-thirds of women who go through menopause will experience these symptoms as well as tiredness, loss of bone density, and weight gain.
 Many women turn to the use of botanical remedies for symptom relief.
 Keep reading to learn what we know about using sage for menopause.

-According to the National Institutes of Health (NIH), sage hasn’t been researched much or shown to have any definitive health benefits.
+According to the National Center for Complementary and Integrative Health, sage hasn’t been researched much or shown to have any definitive health benefits.
 However, people have used it for treating menopausal symptoms for generations.

-Another clinical study found that taking sage with another botanical ingredient, alfalfa, daily reduced hot flashes and night sweats.
+Another clinical study found that taking sage with alfalfa daily reduced hot flashes and night sweats.
 The study was conducted in 30 menopausal women in Italy.

 Because there are so many different types of sage, it’s important to research the type you take.